egzontina/mirror-clo/STYLEGUIDE.md

 For including the image in the markdown text, refer to "Inside the document" guidelines in the [Documentation style guide][docimages].

+## GitLab Specific Terms

+**GitLab** is always spelled with a capital L.

+If you're writing about the CI feature, it's not a separate product.
+For example don't refer to "Gitlab's CI runner" please refer to "GitLab Runner."

+**GitLab, Inc.** is the company.

+We refer to **GitLab team members** instead of staff.

 ************

 Credit where credit is due: Some of the guidelines are inspired by the